darklaunch/darklaunch.com/blog/2012/06/05/enable-and-disable-text-selection-using-javascript.md

+# Enable and Disable Text Selection using JavaScript

 To enable page selecting if the page disabled it via JavaScript, enter the following on the JavaScript command line:

 ```javascript